r0uv3n/Multiple-type-fields-on-Card-for-Anki-2.1/README.md

     {{FrontSide}}

 This Addon is probably incompatible with a lot of other Addons, as it still Monkey-Patches a few functions directly instead of using hooks.
-If anyone wants to help improve the code or found a bug or incompatibility, please comment on the Addon page or create an Issue here on Github.
+If you want to help improve the code or found a bug or incompatibility, create an Issue here on Github (preferred) or message me at [henryrubenfischer@gmail.com](mailto:henryrubenfischer@gmail.com).